-5.2 Corporate Risk Register (all risks scored ≥15 following TEG Escalation)
+5.2 Trust Risk Register (TRR15+)

-The Corporate Risk Register is a tool to enable Trust Executive Group (TEG) to review and manage the organisation's most important risks.
+The Trust Risk Register (TRR15+) is a tool to enable Trust Executive Group (TEG) to review and manage the organisation's most important risks.
 It is interlinked with the Board Assurance Framework and is held on the Trust's online integrated risk management system.

-Risks are added to the CRR if it is thought they may affect the delivery of the Corporate Objectives (from a strategic, clinical and business risk perspective).
-The high level strategic risks identified in the CRR are underninged and informed by risk

-The high level strategic risks identified in the CRR are underpinned and informed by risk registers overseen at the local operational level within Divisions.
+Risks are added to the TRR15+ if it is thought they may affect the delivery of the Corporate Objectives (from a strategic, clinical and business risk perspective).
+The high level strategic risks identified in the TRR15+ are underpinned and informed by risk registers overseen at the local operational level within Divisions/directorates.